 The School District expects the workplace environment to be productive, respectful, and free of unlawful discrimination, including harassment.
-District employees shall not engage in harassment or abusive conduct on the basis of an individual’s race, religion, national origin, sex, sexual orientation, age, citizenship status, disability, or other protected status identified in Board policy 5:010, Equal Employment Opportunity and Minority Recruitment.
+District employees shall not engage in harassment or abusive conduct on the basis of an individual’s actual or perceived race, color, religion, national origin, ancestry, sex, sexual orientation, age, citizenship status, disability, pregnancy, marital status, order of protection status, military status, or unfavorable discharge from military service, nor shall they engage in harassment or abusive conduct on the basis of an individual’s other protected status identified in Board policy 5:010, Equal Employment Opportunity and Minority Recruitment.
 Harassment of students, including, but not limited to, sexual harassment, is prohibited by Board policy 7:020, Harassment of Students Prohibited.

 The District will take remedial and corrective action to address unlawful workplace harassment, including sexual harassment.

 The School District shall provide a workplace environment free of verbal, physical, or other conduct or communications constituting harassment on the basis of sex as defined and otherwise prohibited by State and federal law.
 The District provides annual sexual harassment prevention training in accordance with State law.